 threads.
 If not all threads are instrumented by the Performance

-Schema, this table will miss some rows.
+Schema, this table may miss some rows.
 In this case, the

 TRUNCATE TABLE is not supported